 While many of these places are open and operating in the midst of COVID-19, they operate with safety in mind and follow best practices to prevent the spread of COVID-19.
-While enjoying Eau Claire, we recommend to wear a mask, wash hands, and practice social distancing.
+While enjoying Eau Claire, we recommend wearing a mask, washing hands, and practicing social distancing.

 Chippewa Valley Museum: Learn the history behind the Chippewa Valley at the museum that tells the story best.
 The group can stroll through the many different exhibits that show how Eau Claire came to be the city it is today.

 Wisconsin Logging Museum: Did you know that Eau Claire used to be a pivotal city in the logging industry?
 In the 19th century, the city of Eau Claire supplied more lumber than anywhere else in the country!
 You can learn that and a whole lot more at the Wisconsin Logging Museum.
 Don't leave until you've taken the group's picture in front of the infamous Paul Bunyan and Babe!